PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v0.76 (New : remote search one and two levels + remote init)
+# vanillaSelectBox v0.76

+## New : Possibility to change the dropdown tree and change the remote search function

 ### A nice select/multiselect ui with no dependency and two levels support thru optgroups